lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/machine_learning.md

 | NCCL  | `/usr/local/cuda/targets/ppc64le-linux` |
 | cuDNN | `/usr/local/cuda/targets/ppc64le-linux` |

+!!! note
-Note: For optimal NCCL performance it is recommended to set the **NCCL_MIN_NRINGS** environment variable during execution.
+    For optimal NCCL performance it is recommended to set the **NCCL_MIN_NRINGS** environment variable during execution.
 You can try different values but 4 should be a pretty good starting point.

 ```console
 marie@compute$ export NCCL_MIN_NRINGS=4